zaccq/icarus-yellow/README.md

 The pc software is written in python, and may be executed by running `python main.py -t /dev/ttyACM0 -p "CSSE4011:~\$"` substituting the tty device that the dongle enumerates to for `/dev/ttyACM0` which is where the device tries to enumerate on linux.
 Mac users will need to identify the terminal by running `ls /dev/tty0.*`.

-## Extensibility

-With small changes to the mobile node code to have unique UUIDs, the system may be extended to have multiple mobile nodes active concurrently.
-As the bluetooth protocol in use is GATT, the dongle is not strictly necessary, and any programmable BLE capable device could be used instead to implement the same functionality.
-If the interface was changed from connection-based to scan-advertise based this would trivially allow multiple nodes to co-exist.

-The pc software is very simple but could be extended to multiple nodes by giving each node its own thread and classifier.
-The classification dataset is very easy to update only requiring some logged readings which can be taken by running main.py with the appropriate flags.
-The data that then needs to be extracted for this model is the absolute mean and standard-deviation of all three axes of the accelerometer, gyroscope, acceleration vector magnitude, and angular velocity vector magnitude.
-The absolute means for the gyroscope axes and the vector magnitude were not used in this model as they were always very close to (0,0,0) and 1 respectively but may be useful for other activities.

 [1]: <https://github.com/sparkfun/SparkFun_MPU-9250-DMP_Arduino_Library/>